 How to Set Up Curbside Pickup Software for Your Business

 As reopening orders vary from state to state, it can be confusing to understand how to keep your business moving forward.
 With each passing day, we see new states begin to allow contactless options like curbside pickup for non-essential businesses, and it is a saving grace for many retailers.
 However, some may be wondering where to start.

-We offer a versatile omnichannel BOPAC (buy online, pick up curbside) software for retail small and medium-size businesses, regardless of technologies or inventory structures.
+We offer a versatile omnichannel BOPAC (buy online, pick up curbside) software for retail small and medium-sized businesses, regardless of technologies or inventory structures.
 By implementing this curbside pickup solution for your business, you’re able to focus more on your customers, employees, and getting back to what you love most – running your business.